3. DIAGNOSIS

 3.5.
 Post-void residual volume

-The prevalence of significant PVR volume among patients with LUTS is uncertain, partly because of the lack of a standard definition of an abnormal PVR volume.
-Some authors have suggested that it is reasonable to consider a PVR volume > 100 mL to be significant, although many women may remain asymptomatic and hence it is imperative to consider the clinical context.
-There is no consensus on what constitutes a significant PVR volume in women [54-59], therefore the Panel prefers the use of bladder voiding efficiency (BVE) - the proportion of the total bladder volume that is voided by the patient.
+There is no consensus on what constitutes a significant PVR volume in women [47-52], therefore the Panel prefers the use of bladder voiding efficiency (BVE) - the proportion of the total bladder volume that is voided by the patient.
 Bladder voiding efficiency can be calculated as a percentage: BVE = voided volume (VV)/(VV+PVR) × 100.
-This may be a more reliable parameter to evaluate poor voiding [46].
+This may be a more reliable parameter to evaluate poor voiding [53].

 3.5.1.
 Summary of evidence and recommendations for post-void residual volume